 Pasta.
 I could eat it every day, and with braciole, I often do.
 There is something about the rich flavor of the meat that pairs so well with a simple pasta dish.

 Is there anything it can’t do?
 Seriously, though, pasta is the perfect side dish for braciole.
 It’s versatile, filling, and goes with just about everything.

 My personal favorite is a simple spaghetti with olive oil and garlic.
 But if you want to get a little fancier, you could try a pasta primavera or a carbonara.

-Thin pastas like angel hair or vermicelli tend to get lost in the dish.
+Thin pasta like angel hair or vermicelli tends to get lost in the dish.
 And no one wants that!

 So, if you are looking for what to serve with braciole, my vote is pasta.
 It’s classic, it’s delicious, and it’s always a hit.

 Bruschetta is a great choice if you’re searching for something lighter as a side dish.

 It’s usually prepared with fresh tomatoes, garlic, olive oil, and basil.
 There are several variations to try, though.

 I’ve had bruschetta with everything from roasted red peppers to goat cheese.
 And it is always delicious.

 The secret is to make use of fresh ingredients.
 The tomatoes should be ripe and juicy, the garlic should be freshly chopped, and the basil leaves should be crisp.